Death Valley

 My photos

 • Ubehebe Crater.
-You can run (or roll) down to the bottom (my best time is 2'16"), but coming back up is not trivial (sandy, steep, last time took me 26').
+You can run (or roll) down to the bottom (in literally a few minutes), but coming back up is not trivial (sandy, steep, last time took me 26').

 • Sunset at Dante's View (south of Zabriskie Point)